xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Keep_Alive($string = null)`

-Returns an associative array of parameters.
+Returns an associative array of parameters, or `null` if the value is invalid.

 Example: